-The limitations of target cell presentation of antigens through MHC-I complexes that plague TIL and engineered TCR therapeutics can be overcome with the use of CAR-T cells.
-To develop this therapy, peripheral T lymphocytes are extracted and genetically modified in vitro to express CAR molecules able to specifically recognize and bind natively expressed surface antigens not requiring MHC-I presentation on cancer cells.
+The limitations of target antigen presentation through MHC-I complexes that plague TIL and engineered TCR therapeutics can be overcome with the use of CAR-T cells.
+To develop this therapy, peripheral T lymphocytes are extracted and genetically modified in vitro to express the chimeric antigen receptor (CAR) able to specifically recognize and bind natively expressed surface antigens without MHC-I presentation.
 While this narrows the range of potential antigenic targets, the independence and engineered specificity of those cells provide greater productization opportunities with high degrees of customization.
-CAR-T cell therapy has demonstrated high response rates in patients with chronic lymphocytic anemia as well as B cell lymphoma.7 Out of all adoptive cell therapies, CAR-T cells are the only ones to have received regulatory approval with four products already on the market.
-These include Kymriah (Novartis) used to treat leukemia, Yescarta (Gilead/Kite Pharma) for lymphoma, Tercatus (Kite Pharma) for the treatment of relapsed or refractory lymphoma, and Breyanzi (Juno Therapeutics, BMS).
+CAR-T cell therapy has demonstrated its therapeutic efficacy in blood malignancies such as acute lymphoblastic leukemia, B cell lymphoma, or multiple myeloma7 giving rise to seven marketed products in the US, Europe, and China.
+These include Kymriah (Novartis), Yescarta (Kite Pharma/Gilead), Tercatus (Kite Pharma/Gilead), Breyanzi (Celgene/BMS), Abecma (bluebird bio), Carvykti (Legend Biotech) and Carteyva (JW Therapeutics).1

-Moreover, adult stem cell progenitors of T cells from a single donor could potentially be utilized to generate off-the-shelf cellular products for use in multiple patients.
-There are, nevertheless, drawbacks to this form of therapy.
-For example, clinical trials show that CAR-T cells can engraft in the peripheral blood, traffic to tumors, and respond to target antigens but fail to expand, persist, and mediate tumoral expansion or induce regression.8,9 Complex solid tumor microenvironments (TMEs) entail immunosuppressive cells (e.g., regulatory T cells) and molecules (e.g., PD-L1, IL-10, TGF-β), hypoxia, necrosis, and nutrient shortages, all of which must be overcome for CAR-T cells to effectively persist and create circumstances of susceptibility to inhibition and cellular exhaustion.
-Technologies that provide an in-depth understanding of the heterogeneity of such complex systems will be key to overcoming these challenges to develop successful CAR-T cell therapies.
+Instead, treating solid tumors with CAR-T cells is challenging.
+Clinical trials show that although CAR-T cells can engraft in the peripheral blood, traffic to tumors, and respond to target antigens, they fail to expand, persist, and mediate tumoral expansion or induce regression.8,9 The solid tumor microenvironment (TME) entails immunosuppressive cells (e.g., regulatory T cells) and molecules (e.g., PD-L1, IL-10, TGF-β), hypoxia, and nutrient shortages which must be overcome by CAR-T cells to thrive and fight the tumor.
+Better characterization and understanding of this heterogeneous, complex immunosuppressive environment will be key to developing efficacious CAR-T cell therapies.

 NK Cell Therapy

-NK cells are different from T cell-based therapies in that they express a repertoire of inhibitory and activating surface receptors that are germline-encoded, and therefore they do not require recombination and clonal selection.
+NK cells are different from T cell-based therapies in that they express a repertoire of inhibitory and activatory surface receptors that are germline-encoded, and therefore they do not require recombination and clonal selection.
 This enables them to recognize and rapidly act—by releasing cytotoxic granules to directly lyse malignant tumor cells—without prior sensitization.
-NK cells are not only stronger candidates for allogeneic product development (a more in-depth discussion of this topic will be presented in a future article) but may also be genetically engineered for precision targeting (i.e., CAR-NK cells).
-As with all ACTs, there are many challenges to overcome in NK cell therapy, such as the difficulty to meet clinical-grade ex vivo expansion, limited in vivo persistence, limited infiltration into solid tumors, and tumor editing to evade NK cell activity.10
+NK cells are not only stronger candidates for allogeneic product development but may also be genetically engineered for precision targeting (i.e., CAR-NK cells).
+As with all ACTs, there are many challenges to overcome in NK cell therapy development, such as the difficulty to meet clinical-grade ex vivo expansion, limited in vivo persistence, infiltration into solid tumors, and tumor editing to evade NK cell activity.10

-In fact, all ACT approaches carry the risks of low cellular expansion, cellular dysfunction, loss of function due to tumor heterogeneity, and antigen loss (the time from cell extraction to reinduction must be narrow to ensure capture of an effective window for treatment), and toxicity.
+All ACT approaches carry the risks of low cellular expansion, cellular dysfunction, loss of function due to tumor heterogeneity, antigen loss (the time from cell extraction to reinduction must be narrow to ensure the capture of an effective window for treatment), and toxicity.
 Yet, the promise of these therapies to combat elusive cancers is extremely alluring and has already shown some promise in the market.

-Other cells of the innate immune system are also found in the TME, which modulate the adaptive immune response to destroy cancer cells.11 These innate immune system cells—including dendritic cells and macrophages—are being further explored for their therapeutic potential as they reveal promising effects, especially for solid tumors against which T cell therapy has limited efficacy.12
+Finally, innate immune system cells—including dendritic cells and macrophages— found in the TME can modulate the adaptive immune response to fight cancer.11 They are now being explored for their therapeutic potential as they reveal promising effects, especially for solid tumors against which T-cell therapy has limited efficacy.12

 Delivering Cell Therapies to Other Therapeutic Areas

 MSCs are multipotent cells derived from sources such as umbilical cord blood, amniotic fluid, or bone marrow.
-MSC therapies have been applied as treatment for a broad variety of diseases, including cardiovascular diseases, degenerative disorders, and inflammatory bowel diseases.
-MSCs from cord blood could be used to treat Type 2 diabetes and slow the loss of pancreatic insulin production13, or to selectively migrate to areas of brain injury and repair damaged brain tissue, as observed in cerebral palsy.14 Cord blood stem cells are strong candidates for such regenerative therapies due to their autologous nature, which reduces the risk of exhibiting graft versus host disease after reinduction of a patient’s own stem cells.
+MSC therapies have been applied as a treatment for a wide variety of diseases, including cardiovascular diseases, degenerative disorders, and inflammatory bowel diseases.
+MSCs from cord blood could be used to treat Type 2 diabetes and slow the loss of pancreatic insulin production14, or to selectively migrate to areas of brain injury and repair damaged brain tissue, as observed in cerebral palsy.15 Cord blood stem cells are strong candidates for such regenerative therapies due to their autologous nature, which reduces the risk of exhibiting graft versus host disease.

 HSCs are multipotent stem cells able to self-renew and differentiate into mature blood cells that form the myeloid and lymphoid cell lineages.
-They are generally bone marrow derived, but many successful products have also utilized cord blood sources due to their tolerance for HLA type mismatches between donors and patients and the avoidance of graft versus host disease.
+They are generally bone marrow-derived, but many successful products have also utilized cord blood sources due to their tolerance for HLA-type mismatches between donors and patients and the avoidance of graft versus host disease.
 HSC products have already been approved for the treatment of blood disorders through transplantation to reconstitute the hematopoietic and immunologic systems.16 This year, a new allogeneic product derived from cord blood hematopoietic progenitor cell cells, Omidubicel from Gamida Cell, was approved for the treatment of hematological malignancies and another one, a HPC cord blood from StemCyte anticipates licensure later in 2023.4

 iPSCs are adult cells derived from skin or blood tissue that have been reprogrammed back into an embryonic-like pluripotent state.
-This, in turn, generates a self-renewing cell source that can be directed in vitro into any type of human cell needed for therapeutic purposes.
-For example, to treat hematopoietic disorders, musculoskeletal injuries, spinal cord injury, and liver damage by the generation of specific cells.16 Together, stem cell types provide immense opportunities for cell therapies to be applied in previously untreatable conditions.
+This, in turn, generates a self-renewing cell source that can be directed in vitro into any type of human cell required for therapeutic purposes.
+For example, to treat hematopoietic disorders, musculoskeletal injuries, spinal cord injuries, and liver damage by generating specific cells.17 Together, stem cells provide immense opportunities for cell therapies to be applied in previously untreatable conditions.